ninjanerdbgm/Gr3yBOT/README.md

 		      - Automatic News Article summarization
 		      - Automatic Youtube video information
 		      - Slack integration for cell phone pinging

+		  NEW with 1.91:
+			  - Better data collection and aggregation
+			  - Added the ability for the bot to decode QR codes from a supplied URL

               And of course,
               - Displays latest GR3YNOISE podcast info